 Cold weather rolls in when the winter months arrive, leading homeowners to rely on their furnaces.
 Setting a preferred temperature on the thermostat and allowing the heating system to run could lead to a desirable indoor climate.
-How long should you let the furnace run?
+So, how often should your furnace cycle?
+While there’s no set standard, the average can be between 3-8 times an hour.

 The question might not come with any “hard and fast” answers, as each home and its residents may have different requirements.
 A bigger home may need to run the furnace longer.
 That said, homeowners should run their furnaces with an eye on cutting waste, saving money, and preserving the HVAC system.
 However, mechanical or other problems might undermine the frequency in which the furnace runs.